Hi! I'm Erinn

 Afterwards, I decided to go into art education and earned a Master of Arts in Teaching from Wayne State University in Detroit.
-I worked as an elementary art educator in the public schools for six years, until I left that position to home educate our children.
+I have taught art in public and private schools, in homeschool co-ops and private art lessons.

 Although creating art is a vital part of what makes me who I am, I am first and foremost a follower of Jesus Christ.
 He is the One who provides the color to my days, the anchor in the storms of life.
 I am also the wife of an amazing man and mother to four energetic and curious children (and one loveable, doofus of a dog.)
 We reside in the beautifully green, yet often cloudy state of Michigan.

-Most days you will find me teaching our children, finding new ways to sneak kale into recipes, or going for a walk in our neighborhood.
+Most days you will find me painting in my home studio, teaching art at my children's school, or finding ways to eat more veggies.
 Much of my inspiration is drawn from times in nature, whether its going on a hike, rock climbing, or simply sitting on the patio, taking in a sunrise.
 I see the goodness & beauty of God in His creation and I am humbled and honored to share this vision with you.